-One of the co-founders of ERI®, Aaron Blum is directly involved with high-level sales and compliance.
+Aaron Blum is directly involved with high-level sales and compliance.
 Blum’s accounts include such Fortune 500 companies as NEC, Mitsubishi, Hitachi, Toyota, BFI and Waste Management.
 In addition, Blum was instrumental in the development of the corporate relations and research and development infrastructures for ERI.
 He has helped lead the company to the #1 approval rating for SB20/50 claims in the state of California and played an integral part in working with the state to develop new regulations and improve the current SB20/50 legislation regarding electronic waste.

 Before co-founding ERI, Blum headed the sales department for Pullz Computers, a Southern California-based computer resale company.
 Within a year of starting with Pullz, Blum helped double the company’s sales revenue.

 Blum graduated from the University of San Diego with a Bachelor’s degree in business administration.

 Tyler Browning is General Counsel at ERI®.
 Prior to joining ERI, Browning worked as a senior associate at Browning & Browning, LLP and as the Director of Business Development and Legal Counsel for CP, Inc., a multimillion-dollar holding company that administers, owns and develops branded consumer products.
 Prior to his work at Browning & Browning and CP, Inc., Browning was an associate at the law firm of Pillsbury Winthrop Shaw Pittman, LLP.

 Browning’s long interest in recycling, clean energy and climate change issues, combined with his passion for sustainability and the environment, make him a great match for ERI.